"Birth Control for a Nation": The IUD as Technoscientific Biopower

 The intrauterine device (IUD) has been viewed both as a means for women’s reproductive autonomy and as coercive tool of state-imposed population control, as a convenient form of birth control on a par with the pill and as a threat to women’s health.
 This BIT examines the early development of the IUD through a feminist science lens, describing efforts to improve and measure its contraceptive efficacy.

 Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book The Global Biopolitics of the IUD, from which this BIT is excerpted.
-Please email email@example.com with the order number from your email receipt to receive your discount code.
+Please email email@example.com with your order number to receive your discount code.

 About the Author